 I think everything matters more when it actually seems relevant to you.
 Who cares whether the badly drawn person in the textbook is eating breakfast or reading the newspaper?
 But if Harry Potter or Luke Skywalker is having breakfast with you, or you read a story about Superman in the newspaper, that gets students more excited to think about the concepts they're trying to learn.

 What techniques would you use to be sure that a student understands the material?

-There are the usual methods: Flashcards, practice sentences, and verbal quizzes.
-If a student can pass all of these (recall from memory, apply the concept, understand it in context), I would be confident that they understood well.
+There are the usual methods: flashcards, practice sentences, and verbal quizzes.
+If a student can pass all of these (recall from memory, apply the concept, and understand it in context), I would be confident that they understood well.
 If they struggled with any of these, I could focus on that aspect without making them overdo things they already understand.